lilab-bcb/cirrocumulus/docs/commands.rst

 Concatenate
 ^^^^^^^^^^^^^^
-The `concat` command is used to concatenate multiple datasets in a tiled layout.
-Spatial and non-spatial embeddings are concatenated in a tiled layout:
+The `concat` command is used to concatenate multiple datasets into a single dataset.
+Both spatial and non-spatial embeddings are concatenated in a tiled layout:

     .. image:: images/concat.png